Urucas/micons/README.md

 # micons - Mobile icons generator

-Node package to generate the sets of icons required by your mobile app.
+Node package to generate the sets of icons required by your app, mobile or desktop.
 The idea is to take a larger app icon(for ex.
-512x512) and generate your mobile app icons for all the resolutions.
+512x512) and generate your app icons for all the resolutions in a single line.

-Supports Android & iOS.
+Supports Android, iOS, OSX.

 Dependencies
 ============